a2roger/backup/w1_generativeart/readme.md

 <!-- ![thumbnail](img/gridflip.png) -->

 A grid of Agents, each is a short line that can be tilted in one of two directions.
-Use Gui menu to adjust parameters and SPACE to pick a new random layout.
+Use the Gui menu (top left box) to adjust parameters and SPACE to pick a new random layout.

 * `Agent` class: constructor, `update`, and `draw`
-* Using `random(1)` and a threshold between 0 and 1 to make weighted decisions
+* Using `random(1)` and a threshold between 0 and 1 to make weighted pseudo-random decisions
 * code that can easily switch between testing window and **full screen presentation**
 	- tile number is chosen based on _size_ of tile, not _number_ of tiles across
 * Transformation review
-* `Gui` class for parameter control:
+* `Gui` class for menu of parameter controls:
 	- where to wire it in
 	- adding sliders
 	- function callbacks
+	- `m` and `M` to hide and show menu
+	- (also `S` to save image of canvas)

 #### Experiments